 Eastern Angles is an Arts Award Supporter.
 This means we offer a range of activities, events, expertise and resources that can help young people work towards gaining their Arts Award.

-For more information about any aspect of our Learning programme please contact our Development Manager, Karen Goddard or call 01473 218202.
+For more information about any aspect of our Learning programme please contact our Engagement Manager or call 01473 218202.